Mathématique: Chapter 58

 Rush whirled.

-There was a man standing next to him on the deserted roof.
+A man stood next to him on the deserted roof.
 Faded black military fatigues.
 Wild hair.
 Kind eyes.
-He was leaning on the rail, only a meter away, both forearms resting against the dark metal.
-He looked obliquely at Rush.
+He leaned into the rail, only a meter away.
+His forearms rested against the dark metal.

 “You again.”
-Rush glanced behind him, over the rooftop, looking at the elevator doors on the other side of closely spaced tables.
-It seemed impossible that he wouldn’t have heard the man approach.
+Rush glanced behind him at the elevator doors on the other side of a sea of closely spaced tables.
+It seemed impossible he hadn’t heard the man approach.

 “Me again,” the man agreed.

-Rush took several shallow breaths, trying to collect himself.
+Rush took a few shallow breaths and tried to collect himself.

-“I like the jacket,” the man said, looking over at him, smiling faintly.
+“I like the jacket.”
+The soldier smiled faintly.
 “And the hair,” he continued, his tone wistful.
 “I like all of it.
-Makin’ it work.
-Just like always.”
+You’re makin’ it work.
+Like always.”

-“God, I wish it worked like that, genius,” the man said ruefully, looking up at Venus, suspended like a gem between a row of skyscrapers.
+“God, I wish I could tell you, genius.”
+The man looked up at Venus, suspended like a gem between a row of skyscrapers.
 “I really do.”

-Rush found that his eyes had begun to hurt terribly.
+Rush found his eyes had begun to hurt terribly.
 A hot, wet ache.
 He wrapped a hand around the metal rail, braced himself, and nodded.
-“Yes well,” he said, unsteadily.
+“Yes well,” he said unsteadily.
 “Thanks for the Beethoven.”

-“You’re welcome,” the other man whispered, sounding none too steady himself.
+“You’re welcome,” the other man replied, none too steady himself.

 Rush shut his eyes against the warm burn of unshed tears.
 He supposed, for a moment, he’d allowed himself to believe that someone, somehow, had come for him.

-He could feel his heart beating hard, overburdened, certainly, with all it felt but couldn’t articulate.
+His heart beat hard, overburdened with all it felt but couldn’t articulate.

 “So.”
-He wiped his eyes with the back of his hand, trying to get a fair fucking hold on himself.
+He wiped his eyes with the back of his hand and tried t’get a fair fuckin’ hold on himself.
 He squared his shoulders, shook his hair back, and looked over at the other man.
 “Y’must have some kind of purpose here.
 Out with it, then.”

 “What can I say?
 There’s something about you and a piano that gets my attention.”
-The man looked at him, his eyes full of everything Rush couldn’t remember.
+The man’s eyes were full of everything Rush couldn’t remember.
 “Always has.
 Always will.”

 “So we know one another then?”
-The words were raw, full of confused longing, and Rush tried to master himself.
+The words came raw, full of confused longing, and Rush tried to master himself.
 Tried to breathe slowly and evenly in the cool night air.

-“Yes and no,” the man said.
+“Yes and no,” the man replied.
 “If I get a vote, and I’m not sure I should, I’m gonna vote yes.
 Mostly.”

 “Make some sense, will you?”

-“Tell me what you’re doing here,” Rush whispered.
+“Tell me what you’re doing here,” Rush asked.

-“Nick,” the man said, gently.
-“I’m trying to communicate that there’s a whole mess of questions I can’t directly answer.”
+“Nick,” the man said gently.
+“I’m trying to communicate there’s a whole mess of questions I can’t directly answer.”

-Rush shifted to lean both forearms against the rail, mirroring the other man’s pose.
-He could feel the slow acid strain of his recent performance from his fingertips to the base of his skull.
+Rush leaned his forearms against the rail, mirroring the other man’s pose.
+He felt the slow acid strain of his recent performance from his fingertips to the base of his skull.

-That surprised a pained laugh out of his mysterious companion.
-The man looked over the lattice of dark asphalt below them.
-“The real answer is that I can barely see it.
-There’s so much potential difference that it blurs itself out to the point of unparsability.”
+That surprised a laugh out of his mysterious companion.
+The man looked over the lattice of dark asphalt below.
+“The real answer is: I can barely see it.
+There’s so much potential difference that it’s nothing but smear.”

 Rush arched a brow and gave him a look over the tops of his glasses.

-Rush averted his eyes, looking back to the city, gilt with light.
-He leaned his weight on his forearms, then began to use his right hand to massage his left.
-“Questions you can’t, and I quote, ‘directly answer’ imply a constraint of some kind.
+Rush averted his eyes.
+He looked back to the city, gilt with light.
+He leaned his weight on his forearms, then used his right hand to massage his left.
+“Questions you can’t, and I quote, ‘directly answer’ imply a constraint.
 Which, in turn, implies oversight.”

 “If you were right about that,” the man said mildly, “you might think twice about what you say out loud.”

-“Hmm,” Rush said, continuing to work on soothing the cramping muscles of his left hand.
-“You must have very strong feelings about Beethoven to take such risks on his behalf.
-Especially given that he probably wouldn’t recognize you if he saw you.
+“Hmm.”
+Rush continued the work of soothing the cramped muscles of his left hand.
+“You must have strong feelings about Beethoven t’take such risks on his behalf.
+Especially given he probably wouldn’t recognize you if he saw you.
 Especially given that he is, effectively, dead.”

-“You’re a lotta work,” the man growled, but he couldn’t quite stop the half smile that followed the words.
+“You’re a lotta work,” the man growled, but he couldn’t fight down the smile that followed the words.

-“Do you take metaphysical risks on behalf of other dead composers?”
+“D’you take metaphysical risks on behalf of other dead composers?”
 Rush asked, smirking.
-“Or is Beethoven special for some reason?”
+“Or is ‘Beethoven’ special for some reason?”

 The man considered this question with a progressively pleased expression.
 “Beethoven’s definitely special.
-But I’ve also stuck my neck out for Schubert, locked into stasis.
-I’ll sit with Schumann when he’s having a hard time, Chopin when he’s sick.
-We’ve got a Berlioz in the mix who’s probably gonna need to be redirected before he lights the universe on fire.
+But I’ve stuck my neck out for Schubert, locked into stasis.
+I’ll sit with Schumann, when he’s having a hard time, Chopin, when he’s sick.
+We’ve got a Berlioz in the mix who’s gonna need to be redirected before he lights the universe on fire.
 But really?
 I’m Mozart’s man, at heart.”

-“And what makes Mozart so fucking special, then?”
+“And what makes Mozart so fuckin’ special, then?”

 Mozart?”

 “Don’t get sidetracked.
 You’ve missed seeing.
-All the composers I mentioned—they all have that identical spark of musical genius.”
+The composers I mentioned—they all have that identical spark of musical genius.”
 The other man paused, and then, when Rush looked at him, he repeated the word.
 “Genius.”

 And there was a vocative case if he’d ever heard one.